yellowdog/raydog/RELEASING.md

 make pypi-prod-upload
 ```

-It's also possible first to check the build using `twine`:
+It's possible first to check the build using `twine`:

 ```commandline
 make pypi-check-build